 What aspects of Currumbin Wildlife Sanctuary are temporarily closed?

 - Aboriginal Dance and Cultural Show

 These adjustments will be continually modified in line with current restrictions and the most accurate information will always be updated on this webpage.

 What changes have been made to Currumbin Wildlife Sanctuary’s operations?

-- Limited daily visitor numbers to enable social distancing.
+- Limited daily visitor numbers to enable physical distancing.
 This also apply for shows, food outlets and retail stores.
-Please respect and follow social distance markers
+Please respect and follow physical distance markers

 - Tickets are available to pre-purchase online BOOK TODAY